-In studying metabolic syndrome, researchers discovered that obesity is a big risk factor for many medical conditions, including diabetes.
+In studying metabolic syndrome, researchers discovered that obesity is a significant risk factor for many medical conditions, including diabetes.

 Eventually, researchers also discovered that obesity and diabetes are symptoms of the same underlying cause, metabolic dysfunction.
 They are both hormonal conditions in which the cells either become numb to insulin (insulin resistance), or the pancreas produces an insufficient amount of insulin.
 The pancreas may even stop producing this necessary hormone.

-Hormones regulate every bodily function, including metabolic processes.
-There are hormones in your brain, gut and fat stores that communicate with each other constantly.
+Hormones are chemical messengers that regulate every bodily function, including metabolic processes.
+There are hormones in your brain, gut, and fat stores that communicate with each other constantly.
 Their main goal is to keep you healthy and alive, and that means making sure you have enough body fat.

 If you aren’t eating enough, the hypothalamus will activate hormones that make you hungry or crave certain foods.
 If you eat too much one day, you will probably eat less a few days later.
 That’s your hypothalamus balancing things out.